moliver28/research-handbook/content/handbook/engineering/infrastructure/team/ops/sre-oncall-onboarding-buddy.md

 ## How Can I Become An Oncall Onboarding Buddy?

-The SRE Oncall ıuddy program operates on a volunteer basis, allowing experienced engineers to contribute to the team's growth based on their willingness and capacity.
-Please make sure to check the [Buddy Responsibilities](#buddy-responsibilities) secton.
+The SRE Oncall buddy program operates on a volunteer basis, allowing experienced engineers to contribute to the team's growth based on their willingness and capacity.
+Please make sure to check the [Buddy Responsibilities](#buddy-responsibilities) section.

 If you are willing to become a SRE-Buddy, assign yourself to `@sre-buddies` Slack group.
 This group receives notifications when EOC-Shadows are looking for buddies.
 When you find a suitable match, respond to the request and notify both your manager and the EOC-Shadow.